 Chocolate Banana Bread Recipe

-A moist and easy dessert.
+A moist and easy single serving banana bread.
 Taste great with your morning coffee.

 4.34 from 3 votes